wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ![Input/output cell](./InputCell.jpg)

-On evaluation of an input cell’s contents the input cell _Maxima_ assigns a label to the input (by default shown in red and recognizable by the `%i`) by which it can be referenced later in the _wxMaxima_ session.
+On evaluation of an input cell's contents the input cell _Maxima_ assigns a label to the input (by default shown in red and recognizable by the `%i`) by which it can be referenced later in the _wxMaxima_ session.
 The output that _Maxima_ generates also gets a label that begins with `%o` and by default is hidden, except if the user assigns the output a name.
 In this case by default the user-defined label is displayed.
 The `%o`\-style label _Maxima_ auto-generates will also be accessible, though.

 Besides the input cells wxMaxima allows for text cells for documentation, image cells, title cells, chapter cells and section cells.
 Every cell has its own undo buffer so debugging by changing the values of several cells and then gradually reverting the unneeded changes is rather easy.
 Furthermore the worksheet itself has a global undo buffer that can undo cell edits, adds and deletes.